oluwaseunolusanya/fair-biller/README.md

 ## Installation
 1. Install Python2.7 on your local machine.
 2. Clone the repository to a directory of choice and navigate to the directory using terminal.
-3. Run 'python2.7 fair-biller.py session-log' at the prompt.
+3. Run 'python2.7 fair-biller.py session.log' at the prompt.

 ## Usage
 1. See step 3 of the installation instructions.